lancerael/wf-space-program/README.md

 - Uses Cypress for behaviour driven tests
 - Code coverage reporting with coveralls badge
 - Uses Github Actions for CI/CD (example - pre-merge only - create PR from development to master)
-- Added simple express fake API for more control of back and and for offline bdds
+- Added simple express fake API for more control of back end and for offline bdds

 ## Suggested Enhancements